TAF/EVG Vaginal Insert for HIV Prevention

 The trial does not specify if you need to stop taking your current medications, but it mentions that you cannot continue using any medications that are contraindicated (not allowed) as listed in Appendix III.
 It's best to discuss your current medications with the study team to see if they are allowed.

-Is the TAF/EVG vaginal insert safe for humans?
+What prior data suggests that the TAF/EVG vaginal insert is safe for use?

 Leila Mansoor, BPharm, PhD